China's 'iPhone city' tightens Covid rules after violent protests

 But China has yet to approve more effective mRNA vaccines for public use and only 85 percent of adults over 60 had received two doses of domestic vaccines by mid-August, according to health authorities.

-And Shijiazhuang, a city neighboring Beijing that was seen as a pilot for testing reopening strategies, reversed most of its easing measures this week.
+And Shijiazhuang, a city neighbouring Beijing that was seen as a pilot for testing reopening strategies, reversed most of its easing measures this week.

 “The path to reopening may be slow, costly and bumpy,” Ting Lu, chief China economist at Nomura, said in a note.